Rabbit in the Moon

-who are originally from Florida in the U. S. A.

-Rabbit in the Moon is an American electronic music group that formed in 1991.
+Rabbit in the Moon is an American electronic music group from Tampa, Florida that formed in 1991.
 Their style draws from psychedelic trance, house music and breakbeat, along with other diverse influences.
 They were among the first to mix theatrical stage performance with rave music.

 History

 Formed in 1992 in Tampa, Florida, the group consisted of performer/singer Bunny and producer David Christophere.

 After several singles released on Monk and David Christophere's Hallucination Recordings label under the name Anarch-E, their first success as producers came in 1993 with the release of the "Phases of an Out of Body Experience" single on Hardkiss Records.
 As remixers, Rabbit in the Moon has reworked songs by artists such as Garbage ("Queer" and "Milk"), Tori Amos ("Precious Things"), Sarah McLachlan ("Fear", "Possession"), Orbital ("Are We Here?"), Smashing Pumpkins ("The End Is the Beginning Is the End"), Goldie ("Inner City Life"), White Zombie ("Blood, Milk and Sky") and Delerium ("Euphoria").

 Rabbit in the Moon collaborated with Humate and in 1994 they released the Hemispheres E.P.

 Throughout their career, Rabbit in the Moon toured extensively in the United States playing shows at venues and raves.

 In 1999, Rabbit in the Moon performed in the first Ultra Music Festival.

 The Rabbit in the Moon Remixes Volume 2 CD came with a liner note stating that there was a new album to be released in summer of 2001.
 The album never materialized.
 Because of Monk's departure, questions were raised as to whether the group was breaking up, but this was not the case.